owenpete/owenpete/README.md

-# 💫 About Me:
-Hi!
-My name's Owen!
-I'm a developer from Iowa.
+# Hi, my name's Owen!
+I'm a developer based in Iowa.
+Nice to meet you! 👋

 ## 🌐 Socials: